Help is on the way!

 The real cost difference comes from eliminating other expenses.
 With telehealth therapy, you save on gas, parking, and public transportation.
 You also save valuable time and energy that would have been spent traveling.
 For many older adults, receiving quality care from the comfort and privacy of home is not only more convenient but also a more affordable way to prioritize their mental well-being.

-How Medicare Advantage Plans Can Differ
+How Costs Differ with Medicare Advantage Plans

 Medicare Advantage plans, also known as Part C, are offered by private companies and are required to cover everything that Original Medicare does.
 However, their cost structures can be quite different.
 Instead of a 20% coinsurance, you might have a flat copayment for each therapy session, which can sometimes be lower.
 Some plans may also offer additional mental health benefits.